Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Important

-Mind the space between the header title and the opening curly brace { — it's mandatory.
+Note the space between the header title and the opening curly brace { — it's mandatory.

 Alternatively an ID may be assigned by expression {id=custom_id} or {id='custom_id'} or {id="custom_id"}.

-This id will be also set in the corresponding table of contents item.
+This id will also be set in the corresponding table of contents item.

 A paragraph and a list item may be styled by assigning CSS classes like this: